carlosahs/el-huertito/README.md

-# Getting Started with Create React App
+# El huertito

+El huertito is a web application built in ReactJS, whse backend is built with the help of Firebase Hosting and Firebase Realtime Database.
+It is capable of displaying and storing data comming from a gardening system in real time, providing the user with relevant data such as temperature and humidity.

+# Special thanks

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# How to run the web app (create-react-app self-created instructions)

 In the project directory, you can run: